 Here are some common scenarios in which a credit note can be used:

-You issued an invoice and the customer noticed (before paying) a quantity was too high.
-Rather then delete and recreate the invoice, you can create a credit note for the over invoiced quantities or for the difference in the value of certain products.
-The entire value of the credit note should then be applied to the open invoice, reducing the balance payable.
+• You issued an invoice and the customer noticed (before paying) that you added more quantities than ordered.
+Rather than delete and recreate the invoice, you can create a credit note for the over-invoiced quantities.
+That way, when the customer makes another order later on, you can knock off the value of the credit note from the new invoice.

 You can create a credit note related to a sale at any time after the sale is confirmed (and content fixed).
 When looking at the sale details, navigate to the "Create" drop-down on the right-hand side of your Sales Order and select Credit Note from the menu as shown in Figure 1: